ssvassiliev/Summer_School_OpenMP/_episodes/02-hello_world.md

 Here *nowait* directive means that the second section can start before the first one is finished.

-> ## Questions
+> ## Exercise
+> Compile *sections.c* and run it on a different number of CPUs.
+This example has two sections and the program prints out which threads are doing them.
-> What happens if the number of threads and the number of *sections* are different?
-More threads than *sections*?
-Less threads than sections?
+> - What happens if the number of threads and the number of *sections* are different?
+> - More threads than *sections*?
+> - Less threads than sections?
 >
 > > ## Solution
 > > If there are more threads than sections, only some threads will execute a section.
 If there are more sections than threads, the implementation defines how the extra sections are executed.